Light-filled stadium creates complex Final Four conversion

 That whittled the candidate pool to the 10 climate-controlled NFL-level venues, which had been sprinkled into the rotation throughout the 1980s and 1990s until the last NBA-sized host was used in East Rutherford, New Jersey, in 1996.
 There are currently only 10 covered stadiums big enough in the entire country to bid.

-Nestled into a compact downtown, filled with state-of-the-art amenities and fresh from holding the Super Bowl just 14 months ago, U.S. Bank Stadium fits the bill.
+Nestled into a compact downtown, filled with state-of-the-art amenities and fresh from holding the Super Bowl 14 months ago, U.S. Bank Stadium fits the bill.
 The not-quite-3-year-old facility's defining feature, though, created an additional challenge for the host.
 The skyline-facing front of the building is essentially one big picture window, including five of the world's largest pivoting glass doors ranging from 75 to 95 feet high.
-Then there's the roof, about 60% of which was composed of a lightweight translucent plastic called ETFE .
+Then there is the roof, about 60% of which is composed of a lightweight translucent plastic called ETFE .

-Even on some of those coldest afternoons, like the 2-degree outside temperature at kickoff of the Super Bowl, enough sunlight can stream in to make a television viewer do a double-take and wonder for a second if the game was actually being played in Arizona or Florida.
+Even on some of the coldest afternoons, like the 2-degree outside temperature at kickoff of the Super Bowl, enough sunlight can stream in to make a television viewer do a double-take and wonder for a second if the game is actually being played in Arizona or Florida.

 To keep the glare off the TV cameras and out of the eyes of the free-throw shooters, a darkening plan is mandated for each bidding venue.
-There's no issue for many of them, but at U.S. Bank Stadium, this sleek, steep, and ship-shaped $1.1 billion home of the Minnesota Vikings, there's 460,000 square feet to cover.
+There is no issue for many of them, but at U.S. Bank Stadium, this sleek, steep and ship-shaped $1.1 billion home of the Minnesota Vikings, there is 460,000 square feet to cover.

 The $4.6 million project, covered by the building's capital improvement fund, was so big the Minnesota Sports Facilities Authority split it between two manufacturers: theater-style curtains for the front and sailboat-like textile for the roof .
 Just one of the custom-made ceiling darkening panels is 10 feet wide and up to 370 feet long.
 The setup took five to seven days for 20 to 25 workers, with a similar timeframe for teardown.

-The cost of the blinds and the altering of the building's identity have prompted some complaints from the public, but they'll be reused for concerts and conventions and are expected to last for the life of the stadium, MSFA chairman Michael Vekich said.
+The cost of the blinds and the altering of the building's identity have prompted some complaints from the public, but the blinds will be reused for concerts and conventions and are expected to last for the life of the stadium, MSFA chairman Michael Vekich said.

 "Final Fours in the past used to be a little stagnant because you'd get people who sit on their hands who aren't as energetic," Wright said.
 "When you think of college basketball, you think of students on their feet and jumping.
 They're involved.
 They're a part of the event, so that's been a special thing."